 The sites that are recorded in Northland can be viewed in council's public facing GIS maps.

-Northland's HAIL also includes a much smaller list of approximately 30 sites where contamination has been officially confirmed, virtually all due to historical uses mostly associated with timber treatment, ex-landfill sites or fuel storage.
+Northland's SLR also includes a much smaller list of sites where contamination has been officially confirmed, virtually all due to historical uses mostly associated with timber treatment, ex-landfill sites or fuel storage.

 All sites on this register are closely monitored by the Northland Regional Council (NRC) and currently pose little risk to human health or the environment.

-Site specific information from both the 600-plus sites on Northland's HAIL – and the smaller list of known contaminated sites – has been available on request from the NRC for many years.
+Basic site specific information from both the 900-plus sites on Northland's HAIL – and the smaller list of known contaminated sites – has been available on request from the NRC for many years.

-General information about contaminated land and HAIL sites is also available from the Ministry for the Environment's website: http://www.mfe.govt.nz/issues/hazardous/contaminated/
+General information about contaminated land and HAIL sites is also available from the Ministry for the Environment's website.

-Alternatively, anyone with queries or concerns about hazardous substances in Northland is welcome to contact the NRC's Hazardous Substances Officer on (0800) 002 004 or email via: email@example.com
+Alternatively, anyone with queries or concerns about hazardous substances in Northland is welcome to contact the NRC's Water and Wastes team on (0800) 002 004 or email via: email@example.com